• Skip to main content

 2) Cut cold butter into small cubes.

-chopped butter for tart crust
+chopped cold butter for tart crust

 3) Add the butter into the food processor (which already has flour, sugar and salt combined from step 1)